Fact vs. Fiction

 A group exhibition juried by Sam Adams

 On View: December 3, 2020–January 9, 2021 (Closed December 24, 2020–January 1, 2021)

 Gallery Hours: Wednesday–Friday, 4–7 PM; Saturday, 1–4 PM

 Gallery 263 is thrilled to announce Fact vs. Fiction, a national juried exhibition.
-This show presents the work of twenty-four artists who explore truth and fabrication through their work in photography, video, painting, drawing, mixed media, collage, and sculpture.
+This show presents the work of artists who explore truth and fabrication through their work in photography, video, painting, drawing, mixed media, collage, and sculpture.
 Fact vs. Fiction is juried by Sam Adams, an art historian and curator who is currently the Koch Curatorial Fellow at the deCordova Sculpture Park and Museum.

 The featured artists create work that occupies a space between documenting and designing an image, steering the perception and boundaries to the viewer.
 Liz Albert gathers anonymous photographs of family experiences and provides new meaning to the photos by selecting and pairing images in different contexts.
 Albert’s diptych, In Their Element, juxtaposes a photograph of a taxidermy deer family with a photograph of a human family.
 Charlotte Niel lets the viewer decide what to believe in Bison Hunt.
 In Niel’s work, the artist combines original photographs by artists who captured the “American West” with landscapes that Niel has photographed to recreate narratives that focus on the facts and fictions of the “American West.”
 Utilizing material or arrangement, the artists in Fact vs. Fiction reveal layered meanings in their work.